 In 2011 the character of Walter was introduced in the new Muppets film.
 In the months leading up to the theatrical release of the movie Disney offered a series of Muppet plush toys on it's website including the first plush doll of Walter.
+In 2014 a PVC figure of Walter was included in the set Muppets set of PVC figures sold at Disney stores.
 I'm not aware of any other merchandise for this character.

 Camilla the Chicken

 Palisades Toys produced the first action figure of Camilla the Chicken during the mid 2000s.
 She is included with the smaller sized Gonzo action figure as an additional pack-in item, and was also produced by Palisades as a Mega Muppet large size figure.
 (Gonzo was also made as a large size figure, so the large size Camilla was made to go with it.)
 A small plush toy of Camilla was included with Sababa Toys plush "Veterinarian's Hospital" set from 2003.
+In 2016 Diamond Select Toys produced yet another action figure of Camilla.
 I'm not aware of any other toys based on Camilla the Chicken.
 Camilla was featured on the cover of the 1982 children's book "Gonzo and the Giant Chicken", published by Random House.
 The story is about what happens when one of Dr. Bunsen Honeydew's experiments accidentally turns Camilla into a giant chicken.